Macarius III Ibn al-Za'im: Life

 He was in Moscow from January 26, 1655, to May 29, 1656, as the guest of Tsar Alexis.
 During this visit he had a large part in the religious and liturgical reform of the Russian Patriarch Nikon, mainly because he brought with him the new recension of the Euchologion made by Euthymius II Karmah and other liturgical books of the Patriarchate of Antioch.
 Nikon's liturgical reform led to a major schism in the Russian Orthodox Church, the so-called Raskol, or schism of the Old Believers.
 Macarius Za'im also took a stand in favor the validity of the Catholic baptism of Poles, and his suggestion was approved.
 Macarius nevertheless lamented over the atrocities committed by the Polish Catholics against followers of Greek Orthodoxy.
 Macarius took as his example the religious peace that ruled in the Turkish empire, stating: God perpetuate the empire of the Turks for ever and ever!
-For they take their impost, and enter no account of religion, be their subjects Christians or Nazarenes, Jews or Samaritians; whereas these accursed Poles were not content with taxes and tithes from the brethren of Christ.
+For they take their impost, and enter no account of religion, be their subjects Christians or Nazarenes, Jews or Samaritans; whereas these accursed Poles were not content with taxes and tithes from the brethren of Christ.

 He was back in Damascus in 1659, where he succeeded in settling the debts of the patriarchate and excommunicated the Metropolitan of Homs, Athanasius Ibn Amish, who acted as patriarch.
 In 1660 Macarius III blessed the Holy Myron for all the patriarchate, the first time this had been done since 1594.
 Until 1661 he was quite reserved towards the Latin missionaries in Syria, but his attitude subsequently changed and he wrote many times to the Pope and maintained very good relations with the missionaries.
 According to historian Charles A. Frazee, Macarius III went so far as to secretly send a profession of the Catholic faith to Rome while publicly appearing to be in the Orthodox camp.

 In 1666 Patriarch Macarius III left again for Moscow, invited by Tsar Alexis and accompanied by Patriarch Paisius of Alexandria, to pronounce the deposition of Patriarch Nikon at the Great Moscow Synod.
 Ecumenical Patriarch of Constantinople Parthenius IV assembled a Synod, in which Paisius and Macarius deprived Patriarchal Thrones for their trip to Moscow for the trial of Nikon.